Berberis, barberry: planting, pruning and care

 How to plant?

-Choose specimens not too large, 30–40 cm, to ensure good establishment.
+Choose specimens not too large, about 30–40 cm, to ensure good establishment.
 Wear thick gloves, goggles and sturdy clothing to protect against sharp thorns.

-When planting, the planting hole should be twice the diameter of the rootball.
+When planting, the planting hole should be twice the diameter of the root ball.
 Space Berberis about 1 m apart.
-Add some potting soil and water well.
-It is a bush that does not require pruning, but tolerates light pruning after flowering.
-It can be cut back from time to time to prevent it becoming bare in the centre.
-Take care not to handle branches with bare hands as they bear thorns that are difficult to remove once embedded in the skin.
+Add some potting compost and water well.
+This bush does not require pruning but tolerates it after flowering, provided pruning is not too severe.
+It can be cut back from time to time to prevent the centre becoming bare.
+Take care not to handle branches with bare hands as they bear thorns that are difficult to remove once they have pierced the skin.

-- Dig a planting hole twice the diameter of the rootball and 30–40 cm deep.
+• Dig a planting hole, twice the diameter of the root ball and 30–40 cm deep.
 Dig a trench when planting a hedge.

-- Replace soil and firm lightly.
+• Replace the soil and firm gently.

 Pruning and care